IEMod/IEMod.pw/README.md

 See the [Patchwork library](https://github.com/GregRos/Patchwork) for more information.
 Patchwork is made part of this repository as a sub-module (basically a kind of sub-project).

 ## UI Creation
-UI Creation uses a system I call `QuickControls`.
-These are thin wrappers around the game's Unity controls (generally implemented as complicated `GameObjects`).
-I've implemented a checkbox, a dropdown, and a button.
-There are several reasons to use these controls:

-1. They let you

 The options/settings of the mod are handled in the folder `IEMod\Mods\Options`.

 Previously, UI creation was pretty convoluted and involved *a lot* of repetition.
 It also involved working around rather inconvenient (for us) features, such as language-specific string tables, and a pretty confusing GameObject and Component hierarchy.